 8. Attend Conferences

-Industry events like seminars or panels are a good place to hear about hot topics and get other ideas.
+Industry events like seminars, conferences, or panels are good places to hear about hot topics and get other ideas.
 Take note of what people are asking about and what experts are sharing.
 Even if you can’t attend in person, you can browse the agendas of events in your industry and see what sessions seem interesting.